 Our undergraduate programs are designed to meet the needs of adult students who are returning to college, some after many years, to finish or transition into a bachelor’s degree program.

-- A cumulative GPA of 2.5 or better is required for transfer admission to CUNY SPS.
+- A cumulative grade point average (GPA) of 2.5 or better is required for transfer admission to CUNY SPS.

-- Students who are admitted to CUNY SPS must satisfy the reading, writing, and mathematics basic skills requirements.
+- To gain admission to CUNY SPS, students must satisfy the reading, writing, and mathematics basic skills requirements.
+CUNY College Readiness Requirements

-- A personal essay is part of the application process.
+- A personal essay of at least 250 words is part of the application process.

-- There is no fee for currently enrolled CUNY students, but candidates from other schools are charged $70.
-Unless a currently enrolled CUNY student, to submit your application, you must pay a $70 non-refundable processing fee.
-Without payment, your application will not be sent to the CUNY SPS.
+- Unless a currently enrolled CUNY student, to submit your application, you must pay a $70 non-refundable processing fee.
+Without payment, your application will not be sent to CUNY SPS.
 Veterans of the United States Military, active duty service members, and members of the National Guard or Reserves are eligible for an application fee waiver.